 Summer events include

-- Swanage Regatta & Carnival – One of the highlights of the year for locals and visitors alike, this week-long celebration of all things Swanage is a popular annual event and has been going strong for some 200 years.
-With over 100 events across the week, the carnival is a huge fund-raiser for local charities.
+- Swanage Regatta & Carnival – One of the highlights of the year for locals and visitors alike, this week-long celebration of all things Swanage has been going strong for some 200 years.
+With over 100 events across the week, the carnival is a huge fundraiser for local charities.
 Choose from live music, barn dances, extravagant fireworks displays and a spectacular carnival procession that draws thousands to the area.
-There’s also a sailing regatta, masquerade night, sand castle competitions and dogs shows, along with traditional fairground rides, food stalls and beer tent.
+There’s also a sailing regatta, masquerade night, sandcastle competitions and dogs shows, along with traditional fairground rides, food stalls and beer tent.

 The 2019 Swanage Carnival procession:

-- Camp Bestival at Lulworth Castle – Held in August, Swanage is a great base for day-ticket visitors to Camp Bestival.
+- Camp Bestival at Lulworth Castle – Swanage is a great base for day-ticket visitors to Camp Bestival, held in August.
 Headline acts for 2021 include Fatboy Slim, Groove Armada and Sophie Ellis-Bextor.
 There are traditional camping and glamping options, and a wealth of activities for young and old alike.
 Considered more family friendly than its older sibling Bestival, there is a dedicated kids’ area with all the usual entertainment options

-- Open air theatre – Held at various locations, including the amphitheatre in Swanage’s Prince Albert Gardens and the grounds of Corfe Castle, travelling theatre productions can include modern retellings of Shakespeare and classics such as Ali Baba and the Forty Thieves.
-The Purbeck Film Festival also holds outdoor screenings on August evenings in Corfe Castle
+- Open-air theatre – Held at various locations, including the amphitheatre in Swanage’s Prince Albert Gardens and the grounds of Corfe Castle, travelling theatre productions can include modern retellings of Shakespeare and classics such as Ali Baba and the Forty Thieves.
+The Purbeck Film Festival also holds outdoor cinema screenings on August evenings in Corfe Castle

 With a typical mixture of surprisingly mild days – especially in September, when the sea is still warm from the summer sun – and cooler, more blustery days, an autumnal day in Swanage offers the perfect antidote to everyday life.